 When I change the cover, I needed to lighten the tan background and change the photo.

 Don’t be afraid to share your cover design with others.
 There are times when someone will see something you have overlooked (such as the recipe box implies cooking not writing).
-Some feedback is not helpful or to you likely.
+Some feedback is not helpful.
 Thank anyone who participates in providing input and makes adjustments.

 Step 4: Adjust Cover Design